Question: What is the purpose of the Tissue Adhesion Test, and how should it be performed?

 During the Tissue Adhesion Test, sections can experience no detachment (minor, major, and complete).
 These phenotypes, and next steps, are shown in the graphic below.

-If all sections from a block experience no detachment or minor detachment, sections from the block will likely adhere well to the Gene Expression Slide and can be used for the Visium Spatial Gene Expression for FFPE assay.
+If all sections from a block experience no detachment or minor detachment, sections from the block will likely adhere well to the Visium Spatial Gene Expression Slide well.

-If best practices are followed and any number of sections from a block experience major or complete detachment, this indicates that the block may be more prone to detachment on Visium Slides and may be less ideal for the Visium Spatial Gene Expression for FFPE assay.
-If there are no other blocks of interest, it may be possible to use such blocks for the Visium Spatial Gene Expression for FFPE assay by using more sections (up to four) on the Gene Expression Slide.
+If best practices are followed and any number of sections from a block experience major or complete detachment, this indicates that the block may be more prone to detachment on Visium Slides.
+It may be possible to use such blocks for the Visium Spatial Gene Expression for FFPE v1 assay by using more sections (up to four) on the Gene Expression Slide.

 Products: Visium for FFPE